Wailbak/Sleep-Quality-AI/README.md

 ### Feature Importance
 ![Feature Importance](assets/feature_importance.png)
 The plot above shows the relative importance of various features in predicting sleep quality.
-Principal Component 1 (PC1) and interaction terms like Gender * BMI Category are among the most influential.
+Factors like Sleep Duration, Stress Level, and Physical Activity Level are among the most influential.

 ### Machine Learning Model
-- **Training and Testing:** The Ridge Regression model showed promising results in predicting sleep quality.
+- **Training and Testing:** The RandomForestClassifier model showed promising results in predicting sleep quality.
-- **Performance Metrics:** The model achieved high R² score, low mean absolute error, and low mean squared error, indicating robust performance.
+- **Performance Metrics:** The model achieved high accuracy, precision, recall, and F1-score, indicating robust performance.

 ### Residual Analysis
 Residual analysis is used to check the differences between observed and predicted values.
 It helps to diagnose the fit of the model.